aallai/sim_driving/writeup.md

 visualization.py takes a .h5 model file and generates a png image of the model.

-The training and validation data should be provided as zip files name 'data.zip' and 'validation_data.zip' (not included in the github repo).
+The training and validation data should be provided as zip files named 'data.zip' and 'validation_data.zip' (not included in the github repo).

 The video of the car driving autonomously is 'driving_video.mp4'.
 It includes one lap in each driection on the first track.